Wren00/create-an-orc/README.md

 	A{Homepage logic determines whether User is an Admin}
 	A -- Yes --> B[Admin menu is displayed for user.]
 	A -- No --> C[Admin menu is not available.]
-	B --> D[Admin selects Prompt Management from menu.] --> E[Admin selects 'New Prompt' from memu.
+	B --> D[Admin selects Prompt Management from menu.] --> E[Admin selects 'New Prompt' from menu.
 They are allowed to input a single word which will be one of 3 combined to create a prompt.]
 ```